Joseph S. Barrera III

 Before joining BARC, I worked on the Rialto and Tiger projects.
 Rialto was a small, real-time, COM-centered operating system for consumer devices, and was used in Microsoft's ITV trial with NTT in Yokosuka, Japan.
 (The processor scheduler work I did in Rialto also made its way into MMLite, an embedded operating system.)
 Tiger was a PC-cluster-based video server that later shipped as Microsoft NetShow Theater Server.

 Before Microsoft, I was a graduate student in the School of Computer Science at Carnegie Mellon University (M.S.
 1990).
 I was a member of the Mach operating system project, headed by Richard F. Rashid.
 Rick, I, and several others left Mach and CMU to join Microsoft around 1992; many of us joined what is now the Systems and Networking Research Group in Microsoft Research.
 In my last years at Carnegie Mellon, I consulted for Cray Research and Intel on operating system support for their MPP products, as well as for the Open Software Foundation Research Institute (now Open Group Advanced Research).
+My B.S. in Computer Science is from Harvey Mudd (1986), as one of Mike Erlinger's first students.

 Joseph S. Barrera III.
 Distributing Load on Microsoft Clusters.
 In Windows NT Systems, pages 32-37.
 Miller Freeman, San Francisco, CA, October, 1997.